Effective email marketing begins with the right email marketing strategy. Learn how to take yours to the next level and create campaigns that convert.

 For instance, if you’re featuring a new line of products, your CTA could read “check out our summer collection,” and the link should go directly to this section of your website.

 Check out this example from Lady Alamo, a Brevo customer.
-The CTA button at the top of the email is exactly what we’re talking about here!
+The CTA button at the top of the email prompts the subscriber to browse their website for new products..

 4. Share user-generated content

 Integrating things like customer photos, videos, reviews, and stories in your emails creates a sense of community and encourages more click throughs.
-According to research, UGC drives a 73% increase in email click through rates.
+According to research, as much as 79% of consumers say that UGC impacts their decision to buy.

 Apart from helping boost click-through and conversion rates, featuring user-generated content plays an important role in building a community around your brand.
 It creates a two-way street between you and your customers.

-This example from Fabletics features their customers’ wearing their garments and doing yoga.
-Great example of user-generated content!
+This example of user-generated content from Fabletics features their customers’ wearing their garments and doing yoga.

 5. Connect with social media

-Speaking of social media, it’s another component of any effective email marketing strategy!
+Social media is another component of any effective email marketing strategy.
 There are plenty of ways these two digital marketing channels can interact to help expand your brand’s reach.

 For starters, you should be sure to include CTAs to your various social media in your email campaigns and newsletters.

 Depending on the campaign, you may want to share the email content itself on social media.
-With Brevo, you can do so easily!
+With Brevo’s email marketing platform, it’s easy to share campaigns across channels.
 All you have to do is click “share on social media” to get a shareable link.
 For more details, check out this Help Center article.

 Conversely, including links to your social media in a welcome email to new subscribers is a great way to introduce your audience to your various channels.
-Take a look at this welcome email from Permission, another Brevo customer:
+Check out the example below.